MicrosoftDocs/Hololens/hololens/hololens-insider.md

 1. Search for the certificate by name in the search box.
 1. Select the certificate.
 1. Click **Remove**
-1. Select Yes when the prompted, and when asked for confirmation.
+1. Select Yes when prompted, and when asked for confirmation.

-Certificate should now be removed from the device.

 **Known Issues**
 We are investigating two issues: